gabrielabarajas/testing-one/docs/06-tutorial-element types/02-create-element-type-link.md

 sidebar_position: 2
 ---

-# Create Node element type LINK
+# Create new element type LINK

 This guide will help you create a **Link Element type** in the programme.